Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Capacity bounds, resource theories and entropic inequalities

-Intuitively speaking, as the QMS $(T_t)_{t\ge 0}$ converges to $E_{fix}$, we expect that its capacity also converges to that of the conditional expectation, and wish to quantify this convergence.
-For all of the results in this chapter, we will assume that we know the decomposition of the the fixed point algebra $\Nfix\subset \cB(\cH):$

 It is easy to find such decompositions for transferred semigroups in terms of the decomposition into irreducible representations of the representation we use to define the semigroup.
-We recall our notation for states on $\Nfix$: we write $\sigma\in\Dcal(\Nfix)$ whenever $E^\dagger_{fix}(\sigma)=\sigma$ (recall also that $E^\dagger_{fix}=E_{fix}$ for selfadjoint QMS, as we assume for transferred QMS).
+We recall our notation for states on $\Nfix$: we write $\sigma\in\Dcal(\Nfix)$ whenever $E^\dagger_{fix}(\sigma)=\sigma$ (recall also that $E^\dagger_{fix}=E_{fix}$ for unital, not necessarily self-adjoint QMS, as we assume for transferred QMS).
 Moreover, in~\cite{Fukuda_2007,Gao_2018tro} closed formulas are derived for the capacities of conditional expectations in terms of the decomposition of the underlying fixed point algebra.
 As we will see soon, roughly speaking, all these capacities will be at most the limiting capacity plus an additive error $\epsilon$ at time for transferred semigroups.
+The main technical tool needed for this section is~\Cref{compar}.
+We will also show how to obtain capacity bounds from the modified logarithmic Sobolev inequality \cite{[KT13]} in \Cref{capmlsi}.
+This will in general be better than the one we obtain with control over $t(\epsilon)$, but it should be noted that finding an estimate on the logarithmic Sobolev constant of a QMS is a very hard problem in general (see \cite{beigi2018quantum,gao2018fisher,capel2018quantum}).
+Another advantage of the $t(\eps)$ control is the fact that we can control all the relative entropies in the parameter range $p\in[1,\infty]$, which will be of crucial importance for our later applications.
+This is due to the fact that many strong converse bounds are only known in terms of R\' enyi entropies for $p>1$.\\